-- Paediatric Pyelonephritis (Kidney Infection)
+- Pediatric Pyelonephritis (Kidney Infection)

 Paediatric pyelonephritis is a kidney infection that is usually caused by a bladder infection that moves “upstream” in the urinary tract to one or both of a child’s kidneys.
-To gain a greater understanding of this condition, read more about paediatric pyelonephritis.
+To gain a greater understanding of this condition, read more about pediatric pyelonephritis.